phpMv/ubiquity/docs/index.rst

-.. micro-framework documentation master file, created by sphinx-quickstart on Thu Apr 13 01:25:25 2017.
+..
+Ubiquity framework documentation master file, created by sphinx-quickstart on Thu Apr 13 01:25:25 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-micro-framework User guide
+Ubiquity framework User guide
 ===========================================

 .. toctree::